prasann/blog-gatsby/content/posts/2018-02-16--soap-call-in-clojure-compojure-with-saaj/index.md

 #### 3\.
 Perform POST

-A simple HTTP POST need to be performed with Content-Type header set to text/xml.
-This can be done using normal clj-http methods.Authentication should be covered ideally in the SOAP header.
+A simple HTTP POST need to be performed with `Content-Type` header set to `text/xml`.
+This can be done using normal `clj-http` methods.Authentication should be covered ideally in the SOAP header.

 #### 4\.
 Parse response into Java Object